By: Bari Sobelson, MS, LMFT

 If you are interested in learning more about TBI and its effects on families, please join us on Thursday, May 18 at 11 am Eastern for Gray Matters: Understanding Traumatic Brain Injury’s Impact on Families.

-This post was written by Bari Sobelson, MS, LMFT, the Social Media and Programming Coordination Specialist for the OneOp Family Development Team.
-The OneOp Family Development team aims to support the development of professionals working with military families.
-Find out more about OneOp Family Development team on our website, Facebook, and Twitter.
+This post was written by Bari Sobelson, MS, LMFT, Social Media and Programming Coordination Specialist for OneOp.
+The OneOp team aims to support the development of professionals working with military families.
+Find out more about OneOp on our Facebook and Twitter.